 Product design is rarely a linear process….
 We often find that as the original concept develops, clients have ideas for improvements or additional features, as they start to see the product becoming even better than they first imagined.

 This is the nature of product design….

 When we presented the second set of designs to the client, they saw several more opportunities to improve the original concept, making the product even better than they had first considered.
 The changes requested were going to take more design time than was left in the project.
-This was discussed with the client, giving them the option of either completing the project as far as possible within the original quotation, without going over the original cost, or embrace the change of scope and add some more design time to the project to allow all the new features to be added.
+This was discussed with the client, giving them the option of either completing the project as far as possible within the original quotation, without going over the original cost or embracing the change of scope and adding some more design time to the project to allow all the new features to be added.
 The client asked us to use the remaining time to update the design as far as possible without causing additional cost.
 With the design updated, it was agreed that we could send our second invoice for this project.